Oxford Bibliographies Online

 “Setting Time for Torah Study…

-I am a Ray D. Wolfe Postdoctoral Fellow at the Anne Tanenbaum Centre for Jewish Studies at the University of Toronto.
-Previously, I held a postdoctoral position at the Department of Jewish Studies at the University of Wrocław.
-My forthcoming book Eternity Now (SUNY 2019) explores the teachings of Shneur Zalman of Liady, the founding rebbe of Chabad.
+I am Assistant Professor in the Taube Department of Jewish Studies at the University of Wrocław.
+Previously, I was Ray D. Wolfe Postdoctoral Fellow at the Anne Tanenbaum Centre for Jewish Studies at the University of Toronto, and a postdoctoral fellow at the University of Wrocław.
+My book Eternity Now (SUNY 2019) explores the teachings of Shneur Zalman of Liady, the founding rebbe of Chabad.
 My current research project concerns Hasidism in interwar Poland.
 From 2013 to 2018, I served as the workflow coordinator and Yiddish translator for the Ringelblum Archive Translation Project carried out under the auspices of the Jewish Historical Institute in Warsaw.
 Since 2019, I have been involved in the collaborative project entitled A Canon of Memoir Literature by Polish Jews (University of Wrocław).

 A Kentucky-bred Francophile, aside from my passion for French Renaissance literature and French & Italian cinema, I enjoy traveling, genealogical research, cooking and various forms of football (rugby, association and American).